There are now 3 possible online modes for units:

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) workshop participation and presentation; and (3) essay.
+Indicative assessments in this unit are as follows: (1) quizzes; (2) workshop participation and presentation; and (3) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)